Process Navigating a Ph.D.

 Once you, with the help of your adviser, determine your dissertation is complete and ready to be presented, your dissertation oral defense is scheduled.

 Each member of your doctoral committee must receive a copy of your final dissertation at least two weeks before the oral defense.
-To allow time for final edits and the School of Education Director’s review of your final dissertation, it is recommended that your oral defense occur at least one month before the Graduate School dissertation submission deadline.
+To allow time for final edits and the School of Education Associate Director of Graduate Programs’ review of your final dissertation, it is recommended that your oral defense occur at least one month before the Graduate School dissertation submission deadline.

 The dissertation oral defense usually begins with short presentation providing an overview of your research study—keeping in mind that committee members have read the dissertation in its entirety.
 After the presentation, committee members will query you on the content, methods, analyses, and results of the original research.
 Committee member questions can vary widely and are intended to expand the scope of the scholarly conversation.
 The desired result is a conversation among scholars that uses your dissertation as its basis.